Admitted Students: Class of 2022

 Congratulations on your offer of admission to the Stanford School of Medicine's Master of Science in PA Studies Program!

 What to do next:

 1. Notify the Program of your decision by email by the date noted on your offer letter (email@example.com).

-All candidates offered admission must inform the Program of their decision to accept or decline their offer within two weeks of the date on their offer of admission letter.
+All candidates offered admission must inform the Program of their decision to accept or decline their offer by the date noted on their offer of admission letter.

-Please submit your $1,000 non-refundable deposit to secure your seat in the Program within 3 weeks of the date on your offer of admission letter.
+Please submit your $1,000 non-refundable deposit to secure your seat in the Program within 14 days of the date on your offer of admission letter.
 Your deposit will be applied toward your tuition upon matriculation.
-Please make checks out to Stanford University and mail them to the address below:
+Please refer to your Offer of Admission letter for the link to make this payment online.

 Stanford, CA 94305

 4. Create a student account and finalize your acceptance online